zyzshishui/miles/docs/en/get_started/usage.md

 The `latest_checkpointed_iteration.txt` file records the latest training step.
 When loading a model, you should not directly pass `/ckpt/iter_xxxxxxx`, but rather pass `/ckpt/` and use `--ckpt-step` to select the corresponding training step (if `--ckpt-step` is not used, the step will be read from `latest_checkpointed_iteration.txt`).

-When using slime, there are three parameters for loading and saving checkpoints:
+When using miles, there are three parameters for loading and saving checkpoints:

   - `--ref-load`: The Megatron checkpoint for the reference model.
   - `--load`: The Megatron checkpoint for the actor.
 If `--load` is not set, or if the specified directory does not exist or does not contain `latest_checkpointed_iteration.txt`, the actor will be initialized from the `--ref-load` checkpoint.